bradleyfalzon/apicompat/README.md

 If adding new test cases, you should expect the test to fail as the code changes should create a difference with `exp.txt`.
 Then, you'll need to update the golden master (see below), and commit those changes.
 If you add a new test case to `before.go` and
-`after.go`, and the tests still pass, you've uncovered a bug within `abicheck` which will need a code change to fix, once code has change, the tests should fail, so update the master, review all your changes and commit.
+`after.go`, and the tests still pass, you've uncovered a bug within `apicompat` which will need a code change to fix, once code has change, the tests should fail, so update the master, review all your changes and commit.

 - This uses golden master `testdata/exp.txt` for the tests
 - Run tests with: `go test`
 - Update master with: `go test -args update`
-- Alternatively to do a test run: `go install && ( cd testgit; ./make.sh && abicheck )`
+- Alternatively to do a test run: `go install && ( cd testgit; ./make.sh && apicompat )`